toidiu/toidiu.github.io/content/blog/polymorphism-in-scala.md

 And to quote Wil, who explains it eloquently:

 > With Java interfaces / Scala traits, you can't claim that some type implements such an interface unless you have access to that type's source code and can modify it.
 With ad-hoc polymorphism, you don't need to be able change the type's source code.
 Using your post's example, `Taco` and `Silk` can come from some 3rd party library, and due to the implicit pattern you can still define a `Texture` for them.

-## Conclusion
-Well now you know the different types of polymorphism in Scala.
-As always, thanks for reading.
-If you find any mistakes please feel free to contact me at apoorv[aat]toidiu[dott]com